fossabot/arch_installer/README.md

 </p>
 <h2 align="center">Archlinux Installer</h2>
     <p align="center">
-   An installer aimed for developers, peoples that want out of the box things
+   An installer aimed for developers, people that want out of the box things
     <br>
     By archlinux user, for archlinux users
 </p>